Soranosuke2001/2420_assign2/README.md

 - **Important Note:** You must complete the node setup procedures in the `/var/www/src` directory.
 You must also run the `source ~/.bashrc` command in order to apply the changes made.

+- Note: You should alter that the index.html slightly between server-one and server-two so that you are able to visually see that the load balancer is working properly.

 ---

 ## Creating the CaddyFile